Astara Border Crossing

 Practical Travel Information

 Practical planning is absolutely essential for this route.
 You must have all your documents, including visas and carnet, in perfect order.
 The official currencies are the Azerbaijani Manat (AZN) in Azerbaijan and the Iranian Rial (IRR) in Iran.
-Currency exchange facilities are available.
+Currency exchange facilities are available, with better rates often in town markets away from the immediate border area.
 Ensure your vehicle’s Green Card insurance is valid, though you will likely need to purchase separate insurance for Iran.
 Be aware of the strict laws and customs of the Islamic Republic of Iran, including the dress code for women.
 The urban location of the crossing means that services are readily available.

 Final Considerations